Laxmannegi/C-I/README.md

   }
   finally
   {
+       Exception occure will execute
+       Exception didn't occure will also execute
-    // Exception will execute, Exception will not occure -> excute ; If any return method then also execute.
+       Even if any return method then also execute.
   }
 }
 ```